 Chiara Alexandra Vittoria Valci Mazzara is an independent curator, artistic director, author and writer originally from Rome (IT), based in Berlin, (DE).

 Chiara coordinates, organises, produces, curates and writes for artists, galleries, institutions, foundations and biennials in Europe and East Asia.

 Chiara works majorly, throughout her career, in the frame of the Avant Garde artistic tendencies, focusing particularly on body art, conceptual art, performance art , Arte Povera and contemporary photography.

-Furthermore, In the frame of her research, she engages in the explorations of new informal artistic expressions; with a focus on gestural, performative and installation artistic expressions.
+Furthermore, In the frame of her research, she engages in the explorations of new informal artistic expressions, with a focus on gestural and performative actions and on spatial installations.

 She has worked with many private and public institutions, biennials, museums and foundations, including:

-Hermann Nitsch Museum in Naples (IT) and Vienna (AT), Quadriennale di Roma and Palazzo delle Esposizioni Roma (Rome, IT), Fondazione Morra, Naples (IT), Archivio Casa Morra, Shozo Shimamoto Foundation, Naples and Reggio Emilia (IT), DSL Collection Paris (FR), Markus Gell- Museum für Druckgrafik, Rankweil , (AT), Galerie Papillon Paris, (FR), WAS Worldwide Apartments and Studio Biennale Berlin, (DE), Andel’s Art, Lødz (PL), Vadim Zakharov Archive, Berlin (DE), Free Home, Maria and Vadim Zakharov, Berlin (DE), Ann Nöel and Emmett Williams Archive, Berlin (DE), Ann Nöel Studio, Berlin (DE), David Chipperfield Architects Showroom for contemporary art exhibitions, Berlin (DE), Daegu Arts Center, Daegu City, (KR), Korean Cultural Center, Berlin (DE), Daegu Photo Bienniale, Daegu City (KR), Chang Won Sculpture Biennale, Chang Won, Seoul (KR), Galerie Eigen+Art Leipzig-Berlin (DE), Kunstverein am Rosa-Luxemburg Platz, Berlin, (DE), Alexander Tutsek Stiftung, Munich (DE), Bangkok Biennale 2022 and many others.
+Hermann Nitsch Museum in Naples (IT) and Vienna (AT), Quadriennale di Roma and Palazzo delle Esposizioni Roma (Rome, IT), Fondazione Morra, Naples (IT), Archivio Casa Morra, Naples (IT), Shozo Shimamoto Foundation, Naples (IT) and Reggio Emilia (IT), DSL Collection Paris (FR), Markus Gell- Museum für Druckgrafik, Rankweil , (AT), Galerie Papillon Paris, (FR), WAS Worldwide Apartments and Studio Biennale Berlin, (DE), Andel’s Art, Lødz (PL), Vadim Zakharov Archive, Berlin (DE), Free Home, Maria and Vadim Zakharov, Berlin (DE), Ann Nöel and Emmett Williams Archive, Berlin (DE), Ann Nöel Studio, Berlin (DE), David Chipperfield Architects Showroom for contemporary art exhibitions, Berlin (DE), Daegu Arts Center, Daegu City, (KR), Korean Cultural Center, Berlin (DE), Daegu Photo Biennale, Daegu City (KR), Chang Won Sculpture Biennale, Chang Won, Seoul (KR), Galerie Eigen+Art Leipzig-Berlin (DE), Kunstverein am Rosa-Luxemburg Platz, Berlin, (DE), Alexander Tutsek Stiftung, Munich (DE), Bangkok Biennale 2022 and many others.